DmitryGubanov/portfolio-backtester/README.md

 x create Downloader class to handle downloading data and putting it into consistent format
 x implement new way to get data (typical yahoo way was shut down) (chose to use google) x create Trader class to handle trading logic (placing orders, etc.)
-x compare information against known/real data to verify accuracy
+x compare information against known/real data to verify accuracy o reimplement withdrawals
-o weird behaviour: withdrawals can lead to negative cash values o separate Downloader into Downloader and DataManager classes
+o weird behaviour: withdrawals can lead to negative cash values
+x separate Downloader into Downloader and DataManager classes
-o Downloader feature: option to append to existing data instead of overwriting
+x DataManager feature: option to append to existing data instead of overwriting
-o DataManager feature: fills in gaps (weekends/holidays) in data w/ previous last known value - makes code for querying simpler, especially between stocks in markets w/ diff. holidays
+x DataManager feature: fills in gaps (weekends/holidays) in LUT w/ previous last known value - makes code for querying simpler, especially between stocks in markets w/ diff. holidays
 o rewrite Market as a singleton instead of an instantiated class
 o rewrite some methods in Simulator to fit Market and Trader better
 o Stats needs to be reworked completely